chrisherb/trnr-dpf-template/README.md

 # trnr-dpf-template

-Neat template for a [DPF](https://github.com/DISTRHO/DPF) plugin.
+Neat template for a [DPF](https://github.com/DISTRHO/DPF) plugin and Max external which share one DSP.
 Work in progress.

 ## gh-actions